EmilSalazar/CAPSTONE-Machine-learning-for-radio-frequency-spectrum-sensing/Testing/README.md

 > [!NOTE]
 > **Before running:**
-> Ensure you have a .csv file with your data in the folder; one is already provided here.
-Also, update the code to ensure the path to your data is correct.
+> Make sure you have a .csv file with your data in the folder, in this case one is already provided.
+Also, make sure to update the code so that you have the correct path for your data.
-> For TensorFlow, ensure that you are using Python 3.8 - 3.11 to properly run the code.
+> For tensorflow make sure to that you have python 3.8 - 3.11 in order to properly run the code.